LintangWisesa/Microsoft_Office_2016_Activator/README.md

     :halt
     pause
     ```
 - Make sure your internet connection is good enough, then open the file: _right click & choose **Open as Administrator**_.
+Automatically it will access KMS server to activate your Microsoft Office 2016.
 Wait until its processing done.

     ![screenshot](https://raw.githubusercontent.com/LintangWisesa/Microsoft_Office_2016_Activator/master/Office_Activator.png)